livecodelife/fareharbor_external_api/README.md

 `company = FH::Company.new({shortname: '<company shortname>', name: '<company name>'})`

-When a company has been instantiated, it has these attributes:
+When a company object has been instantiated, it has these attributes:

 * shortname
 * name

 You can retrieve those attributes of a company by calling them as methods:

+`company = FH::Companies.find('<company shortname>')`

 `company.shortname`
 `company.name`